 More detailed material information and specifications here.

-Metal injection moulding is an automated process using high grade metal powder which is compressed under high pressure in steel tooling to create the component shape.
+MIM is an automated process using high grade metal powder which is compressed under high pressure in steel tooling to create the component shape.
 The “green” parts are then passed through a furnace under a controlled atmosphere to produce the finished part, the accuracy of the process generally negates the need for post machining.

 - A two part steel tool is cut directly from the 3D CAD data